 Are you struggling to get new subscribers?
-Then build your list on Medium:
+I have a solution for you: build your list on Medium.

 - It’s a platform where you can publish (or re-publish) your blog posts.

 - It has built-in traffic – over 60 M visitors per month (Source)

 - It was created by one of the co-founders of Twitter

 A lot of beginning bloggers are using Medium to jump-start their traffic and quickly build their email lists.